Privacy Policies and Their Impact on Brand Trust

 3. Google

-• Maintain clear and easily understandable language in the privacy policy, as recommended by Google.
+- As Google recommends, maintain clear and easily understandable language in the privacy policy.